guilhemmarchand/dhl-resubmission-docs/docs/scaling.rst

 .. hint::

-    - This number needs to match the number of worker processes configured and enaled on the consumer side in the associated ``TA_dhl_http_resubmission`` and ``TA_dhl_mq_resubmission`` Addons
+    - This number needs to match the number of worker processes configured and enabled on the consumer side in the associated ``TA_dhl_http_resubmission`` and ``TA_dhl_mq_resubmission`` Addons
-    - Shall we want to decrease the number of workers, update this value and disable the associate workers on the consummers
+    - Shall we want to decrease the number of workers, update this value and disable the associate workers on the consumers
     - On the opposite, shall we want to increase the number of workers, new workers can be created by cloning the report from an existing worker, updating the search and finally updating the number of workers configured
-    - If for any reasons, the number of workers configured in this screen does not match the number of enabled workers, messages associated with non existing or enabled workers will not be consummed
+    - If for any reasons, the number of workers configured in this screen does not match the number of enabled workers, messages associated with non existing or enabled workers will not be consumed

 Worker processes in the logs
 ----------------------------